magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to modify a credit memo before it gets saved in the registry
+*  If one wants to modify a credit memo before it gets saved in the registry

 ### 34. adminhtml_store_edit_form_prepare_form